GlitchyPSIX/QtFloatingIPS/README.md

 + OS X binaries can be found [here](https://github.com/covarianttensor/Flips/releases/tag/1.0).
 ---
 ## How to Install (on Windows)
-Compiled binaries for Windows are available (portable).
+Compiled (portable) binaries for Windows are available.
 Download from the releases page (link below), then unzip and run the program from any folder.

 ### Windows Releases
 + Windows binaries can be found [here](https://github.com/covarianttensor/Flips/releases/tag/1.0).